-GD Naxalism is the name given to a mood of 'disaffection towards the State', particularly the one that promotes violence as the means of communication.
-Since violence is involved in it, it is not surprising that it meets with counter-violence from the state.
-On both sides, this has unleashed a protracted process of brutalization, dehumanization and an absurd lack of any desire for dialogue.
-This gives rise to numerous cases of affective victimization and violation of humans rights.
-On the other hand, it also gives rise to a destructive tendency hampering development of the tribal villages and to exploitative leadership that is incapable of working the existing democracy to people's advantage.
-It is a sad situation and I hope it comes to an end through consultation, dialogue and respect for Adivasi dignity as well as respect for human life and civilization.
+GND: Naxalism is the name given to a mood of 'disaffection towards the State', particularly the one that promotes violence as the means of communication.
+Since violence is involved in it, it is not surprising that it meets with counter-violence from the State.
+On both sides, this has unleashed a protracted process of brutalisation, dehumanisation and an absurd lack of any desire for dialogue.
+This gives rise to numerous cases of affective victimisation and violation of human rights.
+On the other hand, it also gives rise to a destructive tendency, hampering the development of tribal villages, and to an exploitative leadership that is incapable of working the existing democracy to the people's advantage.
+It is a sad situation, and I hope it comes to an end through consultation, dialogue and respect for Adivasi dignity as well as respect for human life and civilisation.